Often, you find that a lot of these terms have similar meanings when you are talking about bettering the environment.

 What is the Difference Between Green and Sustainable?

-While sustainability refers to actions or activities that solve a problem without implications in the future, green refers to minimizing harm on the environment with activities that better use available resources.
+While sustainability refers to actions or activities that solve a problem without implications in the future, green refers to minimizing harm to the environment with activities that better use available resources.

 The term is used more and more every day.
 Being eco friendly involves activities and actions that will not harm the environment.